Grow Your Career as an EM Leader

+We’ve all read the statistics about the state of resident and clinician wellness, and frankly, it’s bleak.
 I was given a lot of wellness advice when I was a resident.
-Much of it involved eating healthfully, doing more yoga, and taking advantage of the organization's "wellness program."
+Much of it involved eating healthfully, doing more yoga, and taking advantage of the organization’s “wellness program.”

 Meanwhile, I was working 80 hours a week in a very intense environment.
 I didn’t want more salads.
 Sometimes I just wanted to make it through the day without crying.